jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ### Step 2: Running the Listings-MyDates.usql script

 1. In Visual Studio Code, at the top of the window, close any open messages or notifications.
-2.  right-click anywhere in the script text and then select ADL: Submit Job
+2. Open the command palette by clicking View>Command Palette. right-click anywhere in the script text and then select ADL: Submit Job